4. Chemistry: Chemical and allied industries

 Pupils should be taught about life cycle assessment and recycling to assess environmental impacts associated with all the stages of a product’s life.

-Scotland: The National 5 Business ManagementChemistry – plastics – addition polymerisation
+Scotland: National 5 ChemistryChemistry – plastics – addition polymerisation

 Plastics are examples of materials known as polymers.